Is Trauma Actually Stored In Our Hips?This TikTok trend doesn’t show the full picture of how to deal with trauma.

 Here’s the thing: While researchers have been studying this for decades, there still aren't a ton of studies to explain why emotional trauma sometimes causes physical symptoms, where it can manifest, or how it might get stored away in the body.

 Even the idea of trauma all up in your body is pretty new.
 Actually, that theory was relatively unheard of outside the scientific community until psychiatrist Bessel van der Kolk, MD, popularized the idea when he published the research behind The Body Keeps the Score in the early ’90s.
+(JSYK, this book is sympathetic toward serious human rights violations and those who perpetrated them, which Wondermind does not condone.)

 Today, experts are studying “embodied trauma,” or when someone has unexplainable physical symptoms that are assumed to be caused by past traumas.
 Anecdotally, clinical psychologist and dance/movement therapist Ilene Serlin, PhD, says some of her clients who can’t verbally express what they’re feeling or talk about their trauma sometimes experience physical symptoms associated with that trauma.
 Through her practice, she has noticed clients who are trauma survivors experience seemingly unexplained issues like migraines, rashes, and stomach issues, and later realize they could be processing some kind of traumatic event from their past.